GET TAX RELIEF NOW!

 Step 7: Compare Your Original Returns to What You Now Know

 Line up every transaction you reported on your original return against your complete transaction history.
-Note every transaction you did not report and every calculation you now believe was incorrect.
+Note every transaction you omitted and every calculation you now believe was incorrect.

 Step 8: Prepare a Disclosure of Unreported Activity if Necessary